4 The Economics of Crime

 Although there are common elements to criminal justice systems throughout the world, countries take different approaches to how crime is addressed.
 The five basic approaches to controlling crime are: (1) retribution, (2) incapacitation, (3) prevention (4) rehabilitation and (5) restoration.
 Retribution seeks to punish individuals for their past crimes.
 Incapacitation tries to prevent future crimes by removing criminals from the community (historically by banishing, more recently by imprisoning).
 Prevention aims to prevent crimes by changing the costs, benefits, or opportunities of committing a crime.
 Rehabilitation is an approach focused on transforming an offender into a law-abiding, healthier, and more productive member of society.
 Restoration (restorative justice) focuses on crime as a form of injury to the victims, community, and offender and aims to repair the injuries and reconcile all parties.[7]
 Elements of these models are typically present in all criminal justice systems, but to varying degrees.

 Figure 4.1[8] demonstrates the degree to which countries use imprisonment as a form of criminal justice.
-The United States has by far the largest number of individuals imprisoned, 2.1 million.
-It is important to note that the United States also has a large population, but even in terms of the rate of imprisonment (prisoners per thousand individuals), the United States has the highest rate of imprisonment of any major nation.[9]
+The United States has by far the largest number of individuals imprisoned, 1.8 million (as of 2022).
+It is important to note that the United States also has a large population, but even in terms of the rate of imprisonment (prisoners per thousand individuals), the United States has one of the highest rate of imprisonment of any major nation.[9]

 As well as debates about how to approach criminal justice—which are tied, in part, to debates around the causes of crime, discussed below—there are debates about the performance of the different models, and particularly critiques about disparities in who ends up in jail.
 Figure 4.2[10] presents information on the rate of imprisonment (per 100,000 people) by sex and race/ethnicity in the United States.
 Black men are almost six times as likely to be imprisoned as white men, and Hispanic men and men of other races/ethnicities are more than twice as likely to be imprisoned as white men.
 Although women are much less likely to be imprisoned in general, there are also substantial disparities among women in rates of imprisonment by race and ethnicity.